 - 8 ounces truffle cheddar or regular cheddar , shredded (about 2 cups)

 - Cook pasta per package instructions.
-Drain (reserving a 1.5 cups of the pasta working before draining) and lay to one side.
+Drain (reserving a 1.5 cups of the pasta working before draining) and set aside.

-- Meanwhile, heat oil in heavy bottomed pot.
-Add shallot and garlic and cook 3 to 5 minutes.
+- Meanwhile, heat oil in heavy-bottomed saucepan over medium heat.
+Add shallot and garlic and cook, stirring often, until softened, about 3 to 5 minutes.

-- Add butter to pot and melt.
-Stir in flour and cook 2 minutes.
-Mix milk with cream and slowly stir into butter/flour mixture (about ½ cup at a time).
-Cook until thickened slightly, about 3 to 4 minutes.
+- Mix milk with cream and slowly stir into butter/flour mixture (about ½ cup at a time).
+Cook until thickened slightly, about 3 to 4 minutes, stirring occasionally.
 Stir in salt and pepper.

-- On low heat stir in cheese.
+- Reduce heat to low and stir in cheese.
 Add cheese in batches, stirring until each batch is incorporated.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.